codeworks-js/kata-front-drum/README.md

 It should also animate the letter when you strike it whith the css class `.playing` and remove it right after it finishes to add a feeling of STRIKING something.
 Try to coordinate the removal of the `.playing` class so that you can change the transition time in the css.

+Make it so that you can spam sounds without an horrible feeling, because drummers have spasms and want everybody to know it.

 The objectif of this kata is to do 100% native js to stay true to our Bio label.

 ## Knowledge